amenzwa/clrs/README.md

         - `clrs/ssptest.py`—tests of SSP algorithms with visualisations
       - `clrs/asp.py`—Floyd-Warshall, transitive closure, and Johnson's ASP algorithms from Chapter 23
         - `clrs/asptest.py`—tests of ASP algorithms with visualisations
-    - `clrs/flow.py`—Edmonds-Karp maximum flow and maximum bipartite matching algorithms from Chapter 24
+    - `clrs/flow.py`—Edmonds-Karp maximum flow algorithm from Chapter 24
-      - `clrs/flowtest.py`—tests of maximum flow algorithms with visualisations
+      - `clrs/flowtest.py`—tests of maximum flow algorithm with visualisations

 The `test.py` in the project top-level directory contains the Python tests for the entire project.
 This test script generates several `viz-*` visualisation files.
 See below for the instructions on how to run theses tests from a terminal.